 - Picture/Resumes: Students will be required to submit a professional resume (and picture) with their final audition presentation.
-You will not be required to submit a picture because of related costs.
-However, on the days that guest artists are in class it HIGHLY recommended that you have one to give them. - Monologue/Songs: full printed copies of your audition material will be submitted with all proper markings, cuts, cues, and any "homework" that you have done on the pieces. - Two Cover letters: Casting Director and Agent - Four current audition notices that you would have attended: These should be shows that you would type into.
+If you do not have one, you will not be required to submit a picture because of related costs.
+However, on the days that guest artists are in class it is HIGHLY recommended that you have one to give them. - Monologue/Songs: full printed copies of your audition material will be submitted with all proper markings, cuts, cues, and any "homework" that you have done on the pieces. - Two Cover letters: Casting Director and Agent - Four current audition notices that you would have attended: These should be shows that you would type into.
 Please highlight important information (Date, time, location, category of audition, casting director, salary, length of contract same as previous exercise). - ORIGINAL CASTING NOTICE write your own casting notice for a job/role that fits you perfectly and would be able to book!

-DUE: November 30th
+DUE: May 3rd